rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 _Insert a todo_

-Insert a new document in the table `todos`.
+Insert a new document in the table `todos` with the `insert` command.

 ```js
 function create(req, res, next) {